F5Networks/f5-ci-docs/docs/cloudfoundry/index.rst

 F5 Container Connector - Cloud Foundry
 ======================================

-This documentation has reached end-of-life and will be removed.
+This documentation has reached end-of-life and has been removed.